 While in the case of LNG, the situation primarily raises competition concerns, the LNG supply being per se already well diversified.
 In the case of the Russian supply not only competition, but also security of supply could be at stake.

 Security of supply

-In some specific areas, capacities do not yet comply with or are only slightly beyond the N-11) criteria, raising security of supply issues.
+In some specific areas, capacities do not yet comply with or are only slightly beyond the N-1 for ESW-CBA1) criteria, raising security of supply issues.